#29 - Department Chairs

 - Overseeing the preparation of Board of Higher Education program reviews, as well as annual departmental planning documents, accreditation, and other appropriate administrative reports and;

-With the approval of the Provost, the Dean may set the teaching load of a Department Chair commensurate with administrative duties.
-The Chair’s teaching load may be reduced or eliminated dependent upon the number of faculty, scope and complexity of the undergraduate and graduate program, research, community and public service, and co-curricular activities.
+With the approval of the Provost, the Dean determines the teaching load of a Department Chair commensurate with administrative duties and program need.
+The Chair?s teaching load may vary based on the number of faculty, scope and complexity of the undergraduate and graduate program, the department?s research program including the chair?s scholarly or creative activities, community and public service, and co-curricular activities.